 In the future, tPP aims to make all of its data available online, for free in an accessible format.
 We are currently exploring how to best design this system, but if you would like to inquire about accessing our data or reports, please get in touch.

-tPP Book Available for Pre-Order!
+tPP Book Now Available for Order!

 This volume uses a mixed methods approach to unpack the multidimensional realities of political violence and how these crimes are dealt with in the U.S. judicial system.